ebi-uniprot/uniprot-manual/README.md

 ## Adding an image
 1. Head over to [the images directory](https://github.com/ebi-uniprot/uniprot-manual/tree/main/images)
 2. You can drag and drop the image you would like to upload
-3. Once the image has finished uploading, copy its url (right click>copy link address)
+3. Once the image has finished uploading, click on the image file to open it, then right click it to copy its url (right click>copy link address)
 4. You can then add that image to your article using [markdown syntax](https://guides.github.com/features/mastering-markdown/).

 ## Editing categories